Search our site

 Why did you choose Kingston?

 Jean-Paul WafoAfter my LLM in French corporate law I wanted to pursue my further education in accounting and finance in the UK, and Kingston Business School gave me the opportunity.
-They were among the few universities who could see my versatility thanks to their skilful course leaders.
+Kingston was among the few universities who could see my versatility, thanks to its skilful course leaders.
 It also had a very balanced admission process.

-I was pleased to discover that, owing to their reputation and quality education, many national and international students studied there.
+I was pleased to discover that, owing to its reputation and quality education, many national and international students studied there.

 What do you remember about your time at Kingston?
 In three words.